-Thymine (T) is one of four chemical bases in DNA, the other three being adenine (A), cytosine (C), and guanine (G).
-Within the DNA molecule, thymine bases located on one strand form chemical bonds with adenine bases on the opposite strand.
-The sequence of four DNA bases encodes the cell's genetic instructions.
+Thymine (T) is one of the four nucleotide bases in DNA, with the other three being adenine (A), cytosine (C) and guanine (G).
+Within a double-stranded DNA molecule, thymine bases on one strand pair with adenine bases on the opposite strand.
+The sequence of the four nucleotide bases encodes DNA’s information.

 Thymine.
 Thymine, like several other nucleotides, also is used in metabolism, and has more functions than just being in DNA.

 Division of Genomics and Society